 - Acting out sexually, or knowledge of sex that is not age appropriate

-- Regression/Development Regression (bedwetting, thumb-sucking)
+- Returning to earlier behaviors (bedwetting, thumb-sucking)

 - Changes in school performance and attendance